vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *etā ḥ sarvopacāreṇa pūjayed devatā ḥ kramāt* //151//

-The energy of the *śrīvidyā* , says the Dī, is “expressed,” that is, manifested, by her phonemes.
+The energy of the *śrīvidyā* , says the Dī , is “expressed,” that is, manifested, by her phonemes.
 It is in reality the power of the all-powerful Supreme Consciousness.
 The *siddhi* given here is therefore quite naturally *prākāmya* , irresistibility.
 The adept who acquires it can transform himself or act freely everywhere, like Śiva.